antzkr/LUKS-FDE-Auto-setup-Script/README.md

 Aim to generate passwords with at least 80 bits of entropy.

-# BOOT PROCESS
-How the process works at boot time for 'Single Password' mode:
-1. Device prompts for password → unlocks LUKS1 boot partition
-2. GRUB loads kernel & initramfs (which contains embedded keyfile)
-3. Kernel boots → initramfs starts
-4. initramfs automatically unlocks LUKS2 crypt-disk partition using embedded keyfile
-5. LVM volumes activate, mount, & system loads to desktop

-And for 'USB keyfile' mode:
-1. GRUB loads from USB stick
-2. Kernel boots → initramfs starts
-3. initramfs waits for USB device via passdev script
-4. Reads keyfile from USB → unlocks LUKS2 crypt-disk automatically
-5. LVM volumes activate, mount, & system loads to desktop

 # Recommendations:
 - The password is the critical security factor **so use a strong password**: https://www.strongdm.com/blog/nist-password-guidelines
 - Keyfile Backup: Store multiple backups of the USB keyfile in secure locations.
+Create direct copies by block (use DD).
 One USB backup is **not enough**.
 - Header Backup: Store securely OFFLINE with restricted permissions (for emergency recovery)
 - USB Protection: **The USB keyfile stick is a critical component - protect it physically like real keys.
 Don't get lazy and leave the USB in the device when not in use!**
 - Optional: To speed up boot time optimize initramfs size by loading only the modules for your hardware (sudo sed -i 's/MODULES=most/MODULES=dep' /etc/initramfs-tools/initramfs.conf && sudo update-initramfs -u -k all)